Skip to main content

 KOTO King Pro dartboard

-The wire is thin for this price point, and the rotatable matte white number ring allows for regular rotation.
-The board has official tournament dimensions.
+The KOTO King Pro offers A-quality sisal, thin wire, and staple-free construction at the most accessible price in this roundup.
+The wire is thin for a board at this price, and the rotatable matte white number ring allows regular rotation.
+The board has official tournament dimensions throughout.

 Key Features: